jedrichards/angularjs-handbook/README.md

 Views are glued to their respective controller via their shared `$scope` instance and the two way data binding that Angular sets up between the view's DOM and the model values.

-Importantly views are declarative.
+> Note: Importantly views are declarative.
 They are focussed on describing *what* should happen rather *how* it should happen.
 The data model manipulation and mutation logic for UI behaviour should live in the view's controller, and any DOM manipulation code should live in directives.

-More on directives and controllers below.

 ### View expressions